Be a Dig Hero

 WHO NEEDS TO CALL 811?

-Everyone whose project disturbs the ground (planting a garden, removing trees, installing sprinklers, adding a deck... and so many more) needs to call 811 at least 48 hours, Monday through Friday, except holidays, before starting your project.
+Everyone whose project disturbs the ground (planting a garden, removing trees, installing sprinklers, adding a deck... and so many more) should call 811 at least 48 hours, Monday through Friday, except holidays, before starting your project.

-Anyone who is planning a project that involves digging should always call 811 before they dig.
-This free service can prevent injuries and outages.
+Anyone planning a project involving digging should always call 811 before they dig.
+This free service can prevent injuries and service disruptions.

-To prevent injury, damage, and service outages, it’s important that underground utility lines be identified and marked before any digging project begins.
+To prevent injury, damage, and service outages, it’s crucial that underground utility lines be identified and marked before any digging project begins.

 Whether you’re planting a tree, tilling soil, installing a deck or sprinkler system, or setting fence posts, always remember to call 811 at least 48 hours, Monday through Friday, except holidays, before you dig to allow underground utility lines to be marked.